ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-experience-agile-2019.md

 comments: true
 ---

 This year, it was already the 6th edition of eXperienceAgile, organised in Portugal, Lisbon by Radtac and Hugo Lourenço - a DevOps and Enterprise Agility Advisor.
-This global conference focuses on gathering wisdom and best practices on business agility as well as technical agility, and therefor it was the perfect gathering for Agile & DevOps practitioners from JWorks.
+This global conference focuses on gathering wisdom and best practices on business agility as well as technical agility, and therefor it was the perfect conference for Jworks Agile & DevOps practitioners and enthousiasts.

 The first day contained fourteen talks on team and business agility with speakers from Europe and America, whereas the second day contained DevOps talks and deep-dive workshops with some of the speakers.

 @experienceagile / #xa19 / experienceagile.org

 # Table of contents